bleandro/AI/README.md

 # AI
-Using to learn more about Articial Inteligence
+Using to learn more about Artificial Intelligence